|

 If you're looking for garden shows, open gardens etc in Qld, go to the Events diary.

-Scroll down the page to find older news items.
-If you're involved in a garden club or simply have news to share about gardening in Mackay or Bowen region, please get on touch.
-Contact
+Scroll down the page to find older news items and community links.
+If you're involved in gardening in the Mackay or Bowen regions and have news to share, please get in touch.

 A good place for property owners to start to look for garden information (e.g. watering restrictions) is your local council website.
 These sites may also have information on community facilities like public parks and gardens.
 Check links section at bottom of page.